Polarized superspecial simple abelian surfaces with real Weil numbers: The class number and type number of

-sending $[X_r, \lambda_r]$ to the identity class.
-Thus to calculate $\abs{\Lambda_r^\pp}$ we need a concrete characterization of the order $\grO_r$, since a priori, not every order in the genus of $\calO_r$ is the endomorphism ring of some member of $\Lambda_r^\pp$.
-In other words, we need to characterize the image of the map
+Now let us move on to the principally polarized case.
+Recall from \eqref{eq:74} that $\grO_r=\End(Y_r)$ denotes the endomorphism ring of a fixed member $[Y_r, \lambda_r]\in \Lambda_r^\pp$.
+For any other member $[Y_r', \lambda_r']\in \Lambda_r^\pp$, the endomorphism ring $\End(Y_r')$ belongs to the same genus as $\grO_r$.
+However, we would like to emphasize that the converse needs not to be true, that is, a priori not every order in the genus of $\grO_r$ is necessarily the endomorphism ring of some underlying (\emph{principally polarizable}) abelian surface of $\Lambda_r^\pp$.
+Thus we need to characterize the image of the map

 For this purpose, let us recall the notion of \emph{spinor genus} of orders from \cite[\S1]{Brzezinski-Spinor-Class-gp-1983}.